zeroluck/docs/sources/articles/custom-attributes.md

 there is an attribute that is just not in any standard schema?
 This article will explain what you need to do to configure the Gluu Server to support your new attributes, and give you some advice along the way with regard to best practices.
-For example purposes, we'll use fictional Company Acme Inc., which has requirements for "acmeCustNumber" and "acmeStateLicenseNumber"
+We'll use fictional Company Acme Inc., which has requirements for "acmeCustNumber" and "acmeStateLicenseNumber"

 ## LDAP Schema